-The Bank is home to a 14-strong cohort of writers, directors and producers who are supported and mentored over 9 months in a programme culminating in industry showcases, seed funding for projects and opportunities to work on Sheffield Theatres’ productions.
+The Bank is home to a 13-strong cohort of writers, directors, producers and creatives of other disciplines who are supported and mentored over 9 months in a programme culminating in industry showcases, seed funding for projects and opportunities to work on Sheffield Theatres’ productions.

 See below to meet our current cohort

 Callum is a director and theatre-maker with a special interest in new writing which explores contemporary working-class identity/ies, social mobility and social justice.
 Underpinning his work is a desire to be overtly political, formally experimental, and a collaborative, co-authored approach to making theatre.
 He has previously worked with Not Too Tame Theatre Company and Derby Theatre, and co-assisted Rob Hastie & Anthony Lau on the Crucible’s 2021 production The Band Plays On.
 Born and raised in Worksop, the city of Sheffield and the Crucible has always been of huge significance to him, and he’s incredibly excited to be joining the Bank Cohort in Sheffield Theatre’s 50th anniversary year.

 Shreya started becoming interested in directing when she first joined Leeds Playhouse’s Young Company in 2018.
 The following year she enrolled in RTYDS’ Intro to Directing Course for Disabled and D/deaf Artists, and had the privilege of working as Trainee Assistant Director on There Are NoBeginnings, directed by Amy Leach at Leeds Playhouse.
 She made her directing debut with an online play called Steriliser as part of Slackline Productions.
 As a queer, disabled, South Asian artist, she is particularly interested in any projects surrounding racism, disabled stories and talent, and queer Asian magic, so she is ecstatic to be joining the ever-growing, ever-evolving team at Sheffield Theatres.